The Frameworks Paradox

 You know best the needs for your projects, and from a certain complexity on, an external framework inevitably means lower quality at a higher cost compared to an internal framework.

 At its core, the situation has not changed since 2015, when The Little Book of HTML/CSS Frameworks was released (cf. the updated German edition from 2019).
 Yet I wonder how much time we have until web developers don’t even write their own style sheets anymore—let alone frameworks.

 As I’ve said elsewhere, the frameworks paradox is exactly why at Google we developed Go and Maia (the internal, not well-known HTML/CSS frameworks), why Twitter created Bootstrap, why Facebook developed React, &c. pp.

 At a certain complexity you need your own solution—a solution tailored to your needs.

 In an ironic twist (or, as this post wants, paradoxically), internal frameworks that were made available externally have blurred the understanding of what frameworks are, what they’re there for, and when they’re needed and not needed.
 This may not refer to you—but it definitely refers to our field.

-- The Web Development Glossary, My New Book Covering About 2,000 Key Terms for Developers
+- The Web Development Glossary, My New Book Covering More Than 2,000 Key Terms for Developers

 Looking for a way to comment?
 Comments have been disabled, unfortunately.